Skip to content

 Do you trust Google?
 Should you trust Google?
 Can you trust Google?

 Google is on the fast train to becoming an international scandal.
 In May 2010 it emerged that when the company sent out its roving camera cars to take all those “Street View” photos, it also slurped up any and all WiFi data it could find floating through the streets.
 Including yours!
 And not just in the UK but everywhere across the world that Google’s camera cars went.
 Spain’s not happy.
 And neither is Germany.
 France found email passwords when they ordered Google to hand over the collectioned data.
-Even the laid-back Aussies were pissed
+Even the laid-back Aussies were pissed.

 At first, Google claimed it was all a mistake and it would get rid of the data.
 In fact, they claimed “a rogue engineer” made software to suck in WiFi data, which accidentally ended up on board the camera cars.